FMLA Lawyers Who Fight for You

 - Intermittent doctor’s visits, injections, dialysis, or other care for chronic or serious illness.

-If your employer fires or penalizes you in any way, (including denying a bonus, passing you over for promotion, or downgrading your performance review), for requesting or taking your legal right to FMLA leave you can seek legal recourse.
-Learn more…
+If your employer fires or penalizes you in any way, (including denying a bonus, passing you over for promotion, or downgrading your performance review) for requesting or taking your FMLA leave, you can seek legal recourse.
+NY, NJ, and MA have rigorous laws around the FMLA, as well as does the federal government.